dimdenGD/ultimate-express/README.md

 This library is a re-implementation of Express.js.
 It is designed to be a drop-in replacement for Express.js, with the same API and functionality, while being much faster.
 It is not a fork of Express.js.

+## Difference from similar projects

+Similar projects based on uWebSockets.js:

+- `hyper-express` - while having a similar API to Express, it's very far from being a drop-in replacement, and implements most of the functionality differently.
+This creates a lot of random quirks and issues, making the switch quite difficult.
+Built in middlewares are also very different.
+- `uwebsockets-express` - this library is closer to being a drop-in replacement, but:
+- - misses a lot of APIs
+- - depends on Express, calls it's methods under the hood
+- - doesn't try to optimize routing by using native uWS router.
+- - because of the above, it's slower than µExpress by about 2 times.
+- `express` on Bun - since Bun uses uWS for its HTTP module, Express is about 2 times than on Node.js with 25k/sec instead of 10k/sec normally, but still slower than µExpress at 60k/sec because it doesn't optimize routing using native uWS router.

 ## Differences

 - `case sensitive routing` is enabled by default.